Archived - Department of Finance Canada's Annual Report to Parliament on the Administration of the

 - development of the fiscal framework

 - preparation of the economic outlook and forecast

 - analysis and assessment of major policy initiatives and options

 - shared supervision of Crown corporations and agencies

 - coordination with other central agencies on key files

-The Access to Information and Privacy Division (ATIP), whose operations are overseen by the Law Branch, is responsible for administering the Privacy Act for the Department of Finance.
-As a centralized operation, the ATIP Division co‑ordinates the timely processing of requests under the legislation, conducts interdepartmental consultations, handles complaints lodged with the Privacy Commissioner, and responds to informal inquiries.
-Division staff also provide advice and guidance to departmental officials on matters involving the Privacy Act.
-Due to the low volume of personal information and privacy issues managed by the Department of Finance, generally only a few staff are involved in privacy matters during most reporting periods.
-However, since the Department recently implemented a Code of Conflict for its employees, a significant amount of time was spent on this initiative during the reporting period and in advance of its implementation, to ensure compliance with the Privacy Act and related policies.
+The Access to Information and Privacy Division (ATIP), whose operations are overseen by the Law Branch, is responsible for administering the ATI Act for the Department of Finance.
+As a centralized operation, the ATIP Division co‑ordinates the timely processing of requests under the legislation, conducts interdepartmental consultations, handles complaints lodged with the Information Commissioner, and responds to informal inquiries.
+Division staff also provide advice and guidance to departmental officials on matters involving the ATI Act.
+Under the guidance of the Director and two Team Leaders, nine ATIP Officers/Analysts/Advisors and two Administrative Assistants were responsible for the administration of the ATI Act in 2008-09.

 The delegation of authority that was approved on March 31, 2008 remained in effect throughout the reporting period.